-The Community Care Licensing Division (CCLD) sends the Trustline applicant/provider notification when a clearance letter has been received from the Department of Justice (DOJ) indicating there is no criminal history and that the Trustline registration has been granted.
+The Community Care Licensing Division (CCLD) sends the Trustline applicant/provider his/her final notification after three steps have occurred.
+A completed Trustline application must have been received, a cleared status must be received from the Department of Justice (DOJ) indicating there is no criminal history, and the Child Abuse Central Index must show no substantial child abuse reports.
+If all of these criteria have been met the applicant would then be granted Trustline registration.